The probabilistic world: Subtraces for the two-bit local chain

 \paragraph*{Complex density matrices for subsystems}

 In general, the matrix $D$ that brings $\hat{S}$ to the factorized form $\tilde{S}$ is not a real matrix.
-In consequence, $\tilde{\rho}$ needs not to be real, and the density matrix $\rho^{(s)}$ for the subsystem may be a complex matrix.
+In consequence, the density matrix $\tilde{\rho}$ needs not to be real in the new basis, and the density matrix $\rho^{(s)}$ for the subsystem may be a complex matrix.
 As an example we take the unique jump step evolution operator

 which corresponds to eq.\,\eqref{eq:SE28A} with indices $\alpha$ and $\tau$ exchanged.
 The eigenvalues of $\hat{S}$ are